BabyLM Challenge

 • Tal Linzen (NYU)

-• Aaron Mueller (Northeastern)
+• Aaron Mueller (Boston University)

 • Raj Sanjay Shah (Georgia Institute of Technology)